dpopkov/learn/hfdp/README.md

 Facades and Adapters may wrap multiple classes, but a facade's intent is to __simplify__, while an adapter's is to __convert__ the interface to something different.

+#### Template Method    - Chapter 8.
+Encapsulating Algorithms

+The Template Method Pattern defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.